spragginsdesigns/amyday/README.md

 - **Dark Humor Generator**
   Tap for sarcastic affirmations and meme-worthy quips tailored to Amy's signature humor style.
 Because healing sometimes sounds like, "I'm losing it, but make it funny."

+- **Dark Amy AI**
+  A custom AI chat companion with Amy's unique blend of dark humor, sarcasm, and emotional intelligence.
+Powered by OpenAI, this interactive feature provides personalized responses that reference shared experiences and inside jokes while maintaining her authentic voice.

 ---

 ### 🌱 Future Enhancements